-Oru make ingenious folding kayaks inspired by the Japanese art of origami (paper folding).
+ORU make ingenious folding kayaks inspired by the Japanese art of origami (paper folding).
 They are lightweight, easy to assemble, and great to use.

-It’s all made from a single sheet of specially-formulated ultra-durable corrugated plastic, with the folds set in for life.
+Each version made from a single sheet of specially-formulated ultra-durable corrugated plastic, with the folds set in for life.
 (Don’t worry about longevity – the folds are rated to 20,000 cycles!)

 Bay ST 12ft The original Oru Kayak.
 Stable enough for beginners while its length and contouring make it fast and sporty for expert kayakers.
 Get out and explore – great for a variety of casual trips.
 Put it in your car, check it onto a plane, hike it out to remote lakes.
 High performance for full days and short camping trips.
 Faster set-up and more comfortable for long days.
 Great for fishing, sailboats and countryside trips.

 The Oru Kayak’s “hard chine” design – or sharp change of direction from the bottom to the sides – also means confidence-inspiring stability for beginners to the sport.
 Those with more experience of paddling kayaks are generally amazed by the performance.
 These are not kayaks for ocean crossing or violent whitewater, but they do have very good all-round ability.
 And of course their portability means you can take an Oru kayak to a lot of places that would be impossible for a “normal” solid kayak.

 Optional buoyancy bags, paddle (four-piece) and even your own buoyancy aid can be packed within the folded Oru box (without increasing size).

 You don’t have to believe us about the performance.
 There are many, many independent reviews of the Oru Kayak online, eg paddling.net.
 See what they say here: Oru Kayak Reviews

 A folded Oru Kayak will fit almost anywhere, no roof rack required!
 For example: